ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-7-2.md

-Chapter 6: Navigating Learning Challenges: Techniques for Navigating Learning Challenges
+Techniques for Navigating Learning Challenges
 ========================================================================================

 Learning challenges are a natural part of the lifelong learning process.
 They can present obstacles that hinder progress and lead to frustration, but with the right techniques, individuals can effectively navigate these challenges and continue on their learning journey.